Hit Enter to search or Esc key to close

 Bwindi Impenetrable National Park

 A UNESCO World Heritage Site, Bwindi is most famous for its endangered mountain gorillas.
 The park protects almost half of the world’s mountain gorillas within the sectors of Ruhijja, Buhoma, Nkuringo, and Rushaga.
-Trekking through the dense rainforest to spend time with these gentle giants is one of the most unforgettable wildlife experiences in the world.
+Trekking through the dense rain forest of Bwindi to spend time with these gentle giants is one of the most unforgettable wildlife experiences in the world.
 The park is also home to over 350 bird species, making it a birdwatcher’s paradise.

 Note: For one to go for the incredible gorilla trekking safari, he or she has to possess a trekking permit from Uganda Wildlife Authority through a licensed tour operator.